Nicolasjpsanchez/nick-website-new/README.md

 - **About Me:** Share personal background and motivations for the site.
 - **Blog:** Regular posts on movie reviews, cooking tips, and personal experiences.
-- **Recommendations:** Suggestions for must-watch films or must-try recipes.
 - **Interactive Features:** Quizzes, polls, or community forums.

 ## **Technologies Used**